denten-books/plain-text/1-metaphor.md

 our ideas about reading and interpretation subsequently rely on that initial physical point of contact with paper.
 But when reading electronically, we are handling something other than print material.
-The semblance to paper guides our intuitions about the possibilities of the medium: the ability to scroll, bookmark, or turn pages.
+The semblance to paper guides our intuitions about the medium and its associated affordances: to scroll, bookmark, or turn pages.
 We have far fewer intuitions about the affordances of inscription at the micromolecular level.
 As we "turn the page" on the screen an electric charge embedded into a solid state medium crosses the impenetrable